raspberrypilearning/fart-detector/WORKSHEET.md

 However this does complicate matters slightly.
 You would only need to use an ADC if a really accurate reading from the sensor was needed, for example if you wanted to know how many [parts per million](http://en.wikipedia.org/wiki/Parts-per_notation) of methane was present.
 In practise we just want to make an alarm go off when a fart has been detected so everyone can run!
 So if you think about it... this is a digital detection.
 There *is* a fart.
 There *is no* fart.
 On or off, binary 1 or 0.
 We can get away without having to worry about the analogue fidelity coming from the air quality sensor.

 We already know that the sensor is like a variable resistor, the worse the air quality the lower the resistance and the more voltage is let through.
 So logically when the sensor comes into contact with a fart the output voltage should spike.
 Therefore we just need to detect these voltage spikes and that *can* be done digitally.
-We can make it so that when a spike occurs a GPIO pin goes from `LOW` to `HIGH`, we can then detect this change in our code and play an alarm sound file!
+We can make it so that when a spike occurs a GPIO pin goes from LOW to HIGH, we can then detect this change in our code and play an alarm sound file!

 ### The high and low threshold

-You now might be wondering how the Raspberry Pi knows if a GPIO pin is `HIGH` or `LOW`?
+You now might be wondering how the Raspberry Pi knows if a GPIO pin is HIGH or LOW?

 The answer to this question is actually part of our solution.
 You may already know that the GPIO pins work at 3.3 volts.
-So if you set a pin to be `HIGH` in output mode that pin will give/supply 3.3 volts.
-If you set it to output `LOW` though it will be connected to ground but could form the return path for completing a circuit.
+So if you set a pin to be HIGH in output mode that pin will give/supply 3.3 volts.
+If you set it to output LOW though it will be connected to ground but could form the return path for completing a circuit.

 In input mode things work slightly differently.
-Naturally you would assume that the reading of the pin would be `HIGH` if it was connected to 3.3 volts and `LOW` if connected to ground.
+Naturally you would assume that the reading of the pin would be HIGH if it was connected to 3.3 volts and LOW if connected to ground.
 There is actually a voltage *threshold* that lies somewhere around 1.1 to 1.4 volts.
 The actual threshold varies slightly between different hardware revisions of the Raspberry Pi (but we can cope with this).
-Below the threshold is `LOW` and above it is `HIGH`.
-So for example 1.0 volt would read `LOW`, despite there actually being some voltage there where as 1.6 volts would read `HIGH` despite this being a lot less than 3.3.
+Below the threshold is LOW and above it is HIGH.
+So for example 1.0 volt would read LOW, despite there actually being some voltage there where as 1.6 volts would read HIGH despite this being a lot less than 3.3.

-This is quite a hacky way to do it but if we use some resistors to bring the output voltage of the air quality sensor down to *just below* this threshold then the spike caused by a fart will tip it over from `LOW` to `HIGH` and we have our digital fart detection.
+This is quite a hacky way to do it but if we use some resistors to bring the output voltage of the air quality sensor down to *just below* this threshold then the spike caused by a fart will tip it over from LOW to HIGH and we have our digital fart detection.

 ## Step 0: Setting up your Pi